GingerDeity/DedupeResearch/README.md

 To quickly do deduplication over an entire folder without listing every file, you can use either `DedupeCheckFull.sh`, `DedupeCheckList.sh`, or `FastFull.sh` (if you have fastcdc installed)

 #### DedupeCheckFull
-Run with `bash DedupeCheckFull.sh $1 $2` where
+Run with `./DedupeCheckFull.sh $1 $2` where
 * $1 is the window size
 * $2 will be the directory to do static-window deduplication on

 This code outputs all possible static deduplication results up to two files in a directory.
-So, for a directory named "example" that contains files A, B, C, running `bash DedupeCheckFull.sh 4096 example/` would output 4KB deduplication results for [(A), (A, B), (A, C), (B), (B, C), (C)]
+So, for a directory named "example" that contains files A, B, C, running `./DedupeCheckFull.sh 4096 example/` would output 4KB deduplication results for [(A), (A, B), (A, C), (B), (B, C), (C)]

 #### DedupeCheckList
-Run with `bash DedupeCheckList.sh $1 $2 $3` where
+Run with `./DedupeCheckList.sh $1 $2 $3` where
 * $1 is the window size
 * $2 will be the base file to compare all others too
 * $3 will be directory to do static-window deduplication on

 This code outputs static deduplication results for a base file compared to all other files in a directory.
-For instance, if we run this on a directory named 'example' containing files A, B, C, using the command: `bash DedupeCheckList.sh 4096 A example/`, this outputs results for: [(A), (A, B), (A, C)]
+For instance, if we run this on a directory named 'example' containing files A, B, C, using the command: `./DedupeCheckList.sh 4096 A example/`, this outputs results for: [(A), (A, B), (A, C)]

 #### Parse Static
 This code takes in a text file containing the output of `DedupeCheckFull.sh` or `DedupeCheckList.sh` and converts readings into a CSV file, which is very useful for getting a folders' worth of data quickly onto a spreadsheet!
 Run using `java ParseStatic $1 $2 [-l/-f] $3 $4` where